joshuaspence/StealthNet/README.txt

 --------------------------------------------------------------------------------
 EXECUTABLES
 --------------------------------------------------------------------------------
-There are three executables resulting from the StealthNet package.
+There are four executables resulting from the StealthNet package.
 These are as
 follows:

 - Client